dakusan/gofastersql/README.md

   - `time.Time` *(also accepts unix timestamps)*
   - `struct` *(struct pointers add a very tiny bit of extra overhead)*

+GoFasterSQL is available under the same style of BSD license as the Go language, which can be found in the LICENSE file.

 # Example Usage
 ## Example #1
 ```go